 Bad Control Arm Bushings

 A badly worn-out control arm bushing is another culprit that causes vibrations.
-You can usually give it a quick eye-ball to determine their condition.
+You can usually give it a quick eyeball to determine its condition.
 Any signs of cracking and wear are a sign they need a replacement ASAP.

 BAD Ball Joint